< Back to all posts

 Simple View of Literacy equation: Reading Comprehension (RC) = Decoding (D) x (Oral) Language Comprehension (LC)

-UFLI integrates spelling instruction with reading in a systematic, explicit manner.
-The program emphasizes the connection between phonemic awareness (understanding of speech sounds) and orthographic knowledge (understanding of spelling patterns).
-Students learn to:
+The UFLI curriculum doesn’t treat spelling as a separate subject.
+Instead, it weaves spelling instruction right into its reading lessons.
+The program focuses on the relationship between phonemic awareness (understanding speech sounds) and orthographic knowledge (understanding spelling patterns).
+In a typical UFLI spelling lesson, students learn to:

 • Segment words into individual sounds

-• Connect sounds to letters and letter patterns
+• Match those sounds to letters and letter patterns

 • Recognize and apply common spelling rules